Radical Feminism Has Changed

 PANEL 4

 Same shot and scene.
-The tall-haired woman, even more frustrated, throws her hands in the air; the furrowed-brow man leans his head on his hands, looking dejected.
+The tall-haired woman looks even more frustrated; the man rests his face in his hands, looking dejected.

-TALLHAIR: ‘Godammit, why aren’t women’s sports destroyed yet?
+TALLHAIR: Dammit, why aren’t women’s sports destroyed yet?

 FURROW: I know.
 I’m disappointed too.